UNC's Kenan-Flager Business School Goes Global

 University of North Carolina's Kenan-Flagler Business School was founded in 1919.
 Back then, it was the Department of Commerce in the university's liberal arts school.
 Renamed the Kenan-Flagler Business School in 1991 in honor of benefactors Mary Lily Kenan Flagler and her husband, Henry Morrison Flagler, the school has come a long way since its inception.

 Today, Kenan-Flagler Business School includes a wide-range of offerings: the full-time MBA, executive MBA, executive development courses, master of accounting, and undergraduate business program, to name a few.
 There are also online certificate programs for those who want a basic understanding of business regardless of their career.
-But one of the standouts is their online MBA program, MBA@UNC, which provides one of the best online mba programs in North Carolina.
+But one of the standouts is their online MBA program, MBA@UNC.

 The MBA@UNC online program differentiates itself from others by aiming to be truly global in both class composition and curriculum.
 Born on the 4th of July in 2011, the program set itself up as "holiday agnostic" to serve students from numerous countries from the start, says Susan Cates, executive director of MBA@UNC.